Jc-alt logo

 def diameterOfBinaryTree(self, root: Optional[TreeNode]) -> int:

-# the max width of each subtree at each root node,
+# Compare the max width of each subtree while traversing the tree

-# 1. Process left node: get width of tree
+# - Explore left: get width of tree

-# 2. Process right node: get width of tree
+# - Explore right: get width of tree

 def dfs(node):